ofeksadlo/lichess-cheat/README.md

 In order to detect pieces and it makes it vulnerable for crashing if the oppenent moved too fast.</br>
 The cause is it takes time to detect client move (about half a second). </br>
 If the opponent moved faster than that (By preselecting his move). </br>
-Than the program will miss the clients move.
+Then the program will miss the clients move.
 And any predictions from this point will be wrong.</br>
 This can be fixed by detecting last mouse click position.
 But as far</br>
 as education challenge this project is done.</br>
 Don't even bother trying Bullet mode.
 It can barley handle Blitz.
 In long time modes like Rapid or Classical it works perfectly.